wisabid/chrome-bot/README.md

 YAHOO_PASS=abcd
 FB_PASS=hijk
 ```
+- `npm install`
 - Run below command in your project directory  :
 `node fahoo.js`

-## Feel free to extend it for other applications.
+## Feel free to extend it for your favorite applications.
 Goodluck!